 You can also be confident that all of our sonographers are fully qualified and registered diagnostic medical professionals, so you are in good hands.

-Putting you & your baby's health first
+We put you and your baby's health first and foremost.

 A diagnostic ultrasound scan puts the health of you and your baby first.
 The scan comprises of a health or well-being check designed to confirm that your pregnancy is developing as expected.
 All scans at Window to the Womb are diagnostic.